aanunez/ipsy/docs/index.rst

       -h, --help  show this help message and exit
       -rle        Attempt to compress the IPS patch when performing a diff.
                   Ignored when patching.
+      -eof        Ignore 'EOF' markers unless they are actually found at the end of the file.
+Ignored when diffing.

 |